 Dr. Ivette Dubiel

 Dr. Dubiel is a co-founder of the Illinois Coalition of Educational Equity Leaders (ICEEL), and was the founder and Board President of the Illinois Association of Latino Administrators and Superintendents (IALAS).
-She also served as a co-founder and Board President of the non-profit, Happy Helpers, a 501C3 that organizes volunteer opportunities for families and children aged five and up.
+She also served as a co-founder and Board President of the non-profit, Happy Helpers, a 501C3, that organized volunteer opportunities for families and children aged five and up.
 Dr. Dubiel also served on the Diverse Learner and Teacher Ready Network for the Illinois State Board of Education.
 Dr. Dubiel was a former contributor to Huffington Post, Latino Voices, and has authored these blogs: My Educational Experience, Pedagogy of Love and You Don't Talk Like You're Puerto Rican.
 Dr. Dubiel served as a member of the Community Leadership and Equity Advisory Council for U.S. Representative, Lauren Underwood.

 Dr. Dubiel has earned a Bachelor's degree from Northern Illinois University, a Master's degree in Public Administration from the Illinois Institute of Technology, a Master's degree in Education from Aurora University and a Master's degree in Educational Leadership also from Aurora University.
 Dr. Dubiel earned her doctorate degree in Educational Leadership from Lewis University.
 Her research on transformative leadership led to her dissertation, A Case Study of Care and Relationships in Education: Opposing the Neoliberal Agenda.

 Researcher & Editor